Your guide to

 Utilize marketing templates

-Save time by relying on templates to store your commonly used marketing copy.
-No need to rewrite sales copy or remember specific product descriptions when you have a writing assistant to do that for you.
+Save time by using AI templates that mold a use case to your content needs depending on your outputs.
+No need to rewrite sales copy or remember specific product descriptions when you have AI writing templates to do that for you.

 AI writing assistants for editorial